ThomasWeiser/mediatum-view/backend/README.md

 ## Running PostGraphile

 See `bin/start` for the necessary parameters when starting PostGraphile.
-Please review and customize the configuration in that script, then run:
+Please review and customize the configuration in that script (e.g. database connection and binding the service to a network interface), then run:

 ```sh
 $ bin/start
 ```

 If all goes well you will see two URLs: One for the GraphQL endpoint, and one for [Graph*i*QL](https://github.com/graphql/graphiql).
-Open the latter to get a handy in-browser tool to explore the resulting API.
+Open the latter to get a handy in-browser tool to explore the resulting API and its built-in documentation.